mohammedsouleymane/logseq/pages/ngui.md

 		  ---
 	- ## **3.
 Gesture Recognition Devices and Techniques**

 	  The lecture thoroughly surveys a wide range of devices used for capturing gestures.
-These include:
+These include: (WAVSER)
 	- **Wired Gloves (Data Glove/Cyberglove):**
 	  Sensors embedded in gloves (using magnetic or inertial tracking) capture both hand and finger positions.
 Although sometimes offering haptic feedback, these devices are increasingly replaced by camera-based methods due to their physical constraints.
 	- **Accelerometers:**